astro-informatics/sleplet/paper/paper.md

 The matrix is filled in parallel in `Python` using `concurrent.futures`, and the spherical harmonic transforms are computed in `C` using `SSHT`.
 This may be sped up further by utilising the new `ducc0` backend for `SSHT`, which may allow for a multithreaded solution.
 Ultimately, the eigenproblem must be solved to compute the Slepian functions, requiring sophisticated algorithms to balance speed and accuracy.
-Therefore, to work with high-resolution data such as these, one requires high performance computing methods on supercomputers with massive memory and storage.
+Therefore, to work with high-resolution data such as these, one requires high-performance computing methods on supercomputers with massive memory and storage.
 To this end, Slepian wavelets may be exploited at present at low resolutions, but further work is required for them to be fully scalable.

 # Acknowledgements

 The author would like to thank Jason D. McEwen for his advice and guidance on the mathematics behind `SLEPLET`.
-Further, the author would like to thank Zubair Khalid for providing his `MATLAB` implementation to compute the Slepian functions of a polar cap region, as well as the formulation for a limited colatitude-longitude region.
+Further, the author would like to thank Zubair Khalid for providing his `MATLAB` implementation to compute the Slepian functions of a polar cap region, as well as the formulation for a limited colatitude-longitude region [@Bates2017].
-`SLEPLET` makes use of several libraries the author would like to acknowledge, in particular `SSHT` [@McEwen2011], `S2LET` [@Leistedt2013], and `libigl` [@Libigl2017].
+`SLEPLET` makes use of several libraries the author would like to acknowledge, in particular, `SSHT` [@McEwen2011], `S2LET` [@Leistedt2013], and `libigl` [@Libigl2017].

 # References